AT Commander's

 steering wheel I added.
 The dash is just a scrap of sheet plastic that I bolted

-to the backside of
+to the backside

 Antenna Modifications: